 A local perspective

-Mariculture in Alaska holds a promise for year-round employment and local community support, offering a sustainable alternative to the state's reliance on seasonal tourism, logging, declining fishery, and oil revenues.
+Mariculture in Alaska can provide year-round employment and support local communities, offering a sustainable alternative to the state's reliance on seasonal tourism, logging, fishing, and oil revenues.
 By fostering a resilient mariculture industry encompassing kelp and oyster farming, as well as other aquatic species, Alaska can create a more stable economy with increased tax revenues that benefit local economies and the state as a whole.
 This shift towards a year-round economic model would encourage residents to remain in the state, providing steady employment opportunities and contributing to financial stability.

 A global perspective